ryu2434/countdown/js/README.md

 ## Levels

-1. Use global variable to keep track of time
+1. Do not use global variable to keep track of time
 1. Keep track of time *without* defining any global variables
 1. BONUS: don't define any new variables